GluuFederation/docs-gg-prod/3.1.3/source/index.md

 ## Features

-1. Manage Kong Admin API, Consumer and plugin objects.
+1. Manage Kong Admin API, Consumer and Plugin objects.
 1. Configure User-Managed Access (UMA) 2.0 Grant for OAuth 2.0 Authorization to register API objects.
 1. API Dashboard to configure and monitor the health of your servers.
 1. Backup, restore and migrate Kong instances using snapshots.
-1. Leverages the security and upgradability of the oxd-server.
+1. Leverage the security and upgradability of the oxd-server.

 ## Get Started

-Use the following links to get started with credential manager:
+Use the following links to get started with the credentials manager:

 1. [Installation](./installation.md)
 1. [Configuration](./configuration.md)